sathwiksyr/salary-data-analytics-dashboard/README.md

 - Data visualization charts

 ## Insights
-Salary increases consistently with years of experience, with higher salary ranges observed for professionals with more than 8 years of experience.# salary-data-analytics-dashboard
+Salary increases consistently with years of experience, with higher salary ranges observed for professionals with more than 8 years of experience.